 Students can earn the Associate in Applied Science in General Occupational/Technical Studies.
 This degree provides flexible alternatives for meeting student and employer needs.
 Credit earned through certificate and diploma program completion is applicable toward the Applied Science degree in General Occupational/Technical Studies degree when consistent with the objectives of the student’s individual plan of study.

 Students seeking a diploma can complete their plan of study in four semesters by completing a total of 45 credit hours of technical and general education courses.
 Certificates embedded within the diploma may be awarded as credential requirements are met.
 An Associate in Applied Science in General Occupational/Technical Studies (AAS-GOTS) degree can be completed by meeting the diploma requirements and completing additional general education requirements for a total of 60-76 credit hours.
-Day classes are offered during two 16–week semesters (August-December and January- May) each academic year.
-Dual credit courses are accepted from local high school districts and allow the student to enter in their second semester of the program.
+Day classes and online courses are offered during two 16–week semesters (August-December and January- May) each academic year.
+High school students that have participated in Project Lead the Way programs would be able to challenge courses within this program.